Eastern Nazarene College: Extracurriculars

-There are no fraternities or sororities on campus, but there are Greek "societies".
+There were no fraternities or sororities on campus, but there were Greek "societies".
 Until 2002, there were four societies based on intramural sports competition, which included the "Kappa Cougars", the "Sigma Stallions", and the "Zeta Warriors".
 New societies were formed in 2007 and originally numbered eight but were reduced to four again in 2008.
-These societies are not currently active.

-There has been an Honors Scholar Society since 1936, and there are various national honors societies (Phi Alpha Theta for history majors, Phi Delta Lambda for Nazarene scholars, Psi Chi for psychology majors, etc.).
+There had been an Honors Scholar Society since 1936, and there are various national honors societies (Phi Alpha Theta for history majors, Phi Delta Lambda for Nazarene scholars, Psi Chi for psychology majors, etc.).
 Students participate in the Student Government Association (SGA), Class Council, Students for Social Justice, academic clubs (Beta Phi Mu Shrader Club, Biology Club, History Club, etc.), and club sports.
 The student-run newspaper is "The Veritas News" (formerly the Campus Camera), since 1933 and regularly published since 1936, and the student-developed yearbook has been the Nautilus since 1922.

-There are vocal and instrumental ensembles, including the A Cappella Choir, which was formed in 1938, and Chamber Singers, Gospel Choir, Symphonic Winds, and Jazz Band, among several others.
-The college also has a student theatre organization.
-There exist both campus-oriented and community-oriented ministries like as "Open Hand, Open Heart", which ministers to the homeless of Boston by providing food, clothing, and blankets.
+There were vocal and instrumental ensembles, including the A Cappella Choir, which was formed in 1938, and Chamber Singers, Gospel Choir, Symphonic Winds, and Jazz Band, among several others.
+The college also had a student theatre organization.
+There existed both campus-oriented and community-oriented ministries like as "Open Hand, Open Heart", which ministered to the homeless of Boston by providing food, clothing, and blankets.
 In addition to its study abroad programs, ENC also provides missions opportunities through a program known as "Fusion".
 Locally, environmental management students have been involved in community cleanup programs and archaeological investigations around Quincy.